-- (e) improve secure connectivity over geographical areas of strategic interest, such as Africa and the Arctic; - (f) to enhance the safety and sustainability of outer space activities, by implementing appropriate measures to display and promote responsible behaviour in space when implementing the Programme, including through seeking to prevent the proliferation of space debris.

-3. The prioritisation and fulfilment of the specific objective referred to in paragraph 2(c) and its respective funding shall be decided under the relevant configuration of the Programme committee as set out in Regulation (EU) 2021/696.
+- (e) improve secure connectivity over geographical areas of strategic interest, such as Africa and the Arctic; - (f) to enhance the safety and sustainability of outer space activities, by implementing appropriate measures to display and promote responsible behaviour in space when implementing the Programme, including through seeking to prevent the proliferation of space debris. - 3.
+The prioritisation and development fulfilment of the specific objective additional non-communication services or interfaces referred to in paragraph 2(c) and its their respective funding shall follow the scope and objectives of Regulation (EU) 2021/696 and shall be decided under the relevant configuration of the Programme committee as set out in Regulation (EU) 2021/696.